MUDGEE’S ONLY DIVE CENTRE

 South Australia:

 Adventurers and thrill-seekers will love cage-diving with Great White Sharks, up close in their natural environment.
-Their size and power will awe divers who are able to get within centimeters of these creatures, thanks to an enclosing steel cage.
+Their size and power will awe divers who are able to get within centimetres of these creatures, thanks to an enclosing steel cage.
 South Australia is also famed for the cave diving in and around the Mt Gambier Region.

 Western Australia: